Steeltown

 Steeltown is the second studio album by Scottish band Big Country.
 The album was recorded at ABBA's Polar Studios in Stockholm with Steve Lillywhite producing.
 It was released on 19 October 1984, in the UK and 29 October 1984, in the United States.
 It was released on CD only in Germany, as well as remastered and reissued there.

 Steeltown is the band's only UK number 1 album, topping the chart for 1 week in October 1984.
-The title track Steeltown was written about the town of Corby, telling how many Scots went to work at the Stewarts & Lloyds steelworks when it opened in 1935, at the height of the Great Depression, but later found themselves unemployed when the steelworks declined in the early 1980s.
+The title track "Steeltown" was written about the town of Corby, telling how many Scots went to work at the Stewarts & Lloyds steelworks when it opened in 1935, at the height of the Great Depression, but later found themselves unemployed when the steelworks closed in May 1980.